krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 space), and changes in incidence rate or  mass can be interpreted as
 vector displacements along orthogonal axes in this space.

-This gives us a mapping of the presence invariant in the complex plane.

-We now introduce a geometric interpretation of this relation in the complex
+We can now represent these two components as a number in the complex plane.
-plane.
 Let’s define a mapping:

 $$
 z = \log \iota + i \log \bar{m}